neovim/neovim.github.io/_posts/2020-10-28-newsletter.md

 ### What's next?

 Neovim contributors have been hard at work and added a lot of new features to v0.5.0 like an [LSP client](https://microsoft.github.io/language-server-protocol/) written in Lua and [TreeSitter](https://github.com/tree-sitter/tree-sitter) integration.
-The next Neovim release promises to be really interesting!
+The next Neovim release promises to be fascinating!

 Around Neovim
 -------------